swisstxt/demo-career-day-2016/README.md

 In the first step we are going to setup the virtual machines/cloud instances and deploys our ssh key.
 This enables us to access our instances via ssh without password.
 It also configures a public IP to perform static NAT to the jump host.
-This allows us to ssh on the jump host via public IP from outside the cloud.
+This allows us to ssh to the jump host via public IP from outside the cloud.

 All of those steps are performed by ansible via API calls to the cloud API and are executed local...
 No ssh to the machines is required at this stage.